 A Valencia Free Walking Tour Spain – who could resist?

-One of the top things to do in Valencia was a Valencia Essentials Free Walking Tour.
+One of the top things to do in Valencia, Spain was a Valencia Essentials Free Walking Tour.
 For a couple of hours, it is a great way to understand and appreciate the city you are visiting.
 The guides are passionate and great storytellers.
 Our experienced and passionate Guide was Ampora.
 Have you tried any free walking tours?
 Although they are a free tour tips are greatly appreciated at the end.